1 John 5:14-15 AMP

 About the Blog

 For these writings, I bring the Word of the Lord.
-I bring His written Word (Logos) and His spoken Word (Rhema), not just for people to read it, but for all to apply it and live it out daily.
+I bring His written Word (Logos) and His spoken Word (Rhema), not just for people to read, but for all to apply and live it out daily.
 These are meant to encourage and strengthen you in the Lord for your journey.

 BLOG POSTS